JuliaCJ/SP24Hackathon/README.md

 [CloseCareArtifacts](CloseCareArtifacts) contains our developmental artifacts.

+[AppMockUP](AppMockUp) contains a mock up of what we would like our app to look like in the future.

 Thank you to Assurant for sponsoring us!
 We hope you enjoy our solution to this challenge.